The Adventures of Superboy

 into the Army on June 28, 1943, and later stationed at Hickam Field on Oahu,

 Hawaii.
-In a letter dated October 1, 1944, Joe Shuster informed Jerry that a
+In a letter dated October 1, 1944, Joe Shuster informed Jerry Siegel

-five-page Superboy feature had been completed.
-The story was copyrighted on
+that a five-page Superboy feature had been completed.
+The origin story was

 Don Cameron provided the scripts for the next six Superboy features in More Fun Comics #102–107.
 The artwork was produced by the Joe Shuster Shop.
-The first cover appearance of Superboy is More Fun Comics #104 (July 1945), by Henry Boltinoff.
+The first cover appearance of Superboy is More Fun Comics #104 (July 1945), by Henry Boltinoff and Stan Kaye.
 Superboy stories were moved to Adventure Comics beginning with issue #103 (April 1946).

 Don Cameron provided the scripts for the next six Superboy features in More Fun Comics #102–107.
 The artwork was produced by the Joe Shuster Shop.
-The first cover appearance of Superboy is More Fun Comics #104 (July 1945), by Henry Boltinoff.
+The first cover appearance of Superboy is More Fun Comics #104 (July 1945), by Henry Boltinoff and Stan Kaye.
 Superboy stories were moved to Adventure Comics beginning with issue #103 (April 1946).

 While in the Army, publicist Albert Zugsmith encouraged Jerry Siegel to pursue

 legal action.
-Siegel was discharged on January 21, 1946, and he spent the next
+Siegel was discharged on January 21, 1946, and would spend the

 rights.
 In April 1947, Siegel and Shuster sued National Comic Publications for